sapenov/IXF/README.md

 # DB2 IXF to JSON converter

-This tool was created when I needed to consume some reference data from remote DB2 z/OS into Redhat Linux environment.
-The DB2 Connect license was not properly configured on the host, so consuming data directly in Java or PHP client was not an option.
+This tool was created when I needed to import some reference data from remote DB2 z/OS into Redhat Linux environment.
+The DB2 Connect license was not properly configured on the host, so consuming data directly in Java or PHP clients was not an option.
 Another problem was that DB2 z/OS doesn't provide ways to export result set into CSV format, providing the only option - get file as PC/IXF format.

 After some reading, I came up with some code that converts IXF file into perfectly valid JSON.